-Snow gates are used across Sioux Falls during snow alerts this winter season.
+Snow gates are used across Sioux Falls during snow alerts.
 Here are some facts the residents of Sioux Falls should know about the use of snow gates in the City’s snow removal program.

 - Snow gates are used only during snow alerts.

-- Snow gates are used city-wide during snow alerts, with the exception of emergency snow routes that are three lanes or wider.
+- Snow gates are used city-wide during snow alerts.

 - Snow gates should reduce the amount of snow deposited in driveways but do not eliminate the potential for snow buildup in driveways.